altescy/pdpcli/README.md

 ### Data Reader / Writer

 PdpCLI automatically detects a suitable data reader / writer based on the file name.
-If you need to use the other data reader / writer, add `reader` or `writer` configs to `config.yml`.
+If you need to use the other data reader / writer, add a `reader` or `writer` config to `config.yml`.
 The following config is an exmaple to use SQL data reader.
 SQL reader fetches records from the specified database and converts them into a pandas DataFrame.
 ```yaml